KHI

 • From Karachi Airport, you can book domestic flights to many other cities in Pakistan.
 You will find a number of airlines operating from the airport, including low-cost carrier Airblue Limited, SereneAir, Air Sial and national carrier Pakistan International Airlines.
 Some of the most popular destinations include Islamabad, Lahore, Multan and Peshawar.

-Top 5 airlines flying to Karachi
+Reviews of the top 5 airlines flying to Karachi

 See real verified KAYAK customer reviews for airlines flying to Karachi.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from the United Kingdom to Karachi.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.